List of recurring The Simpsons characters: Disco Stu

-Disco Stu, real name Stuart Discothèque (voiced by Hank Azaria), is a man who is mentally stuck in the disco era.
+Stuart "Disco Stu" Discothèque (voiced by Hank Azaria), is a man who is mentally stuck in the disco era.
 He is normally featured wearing a rhinestone-encrusted leisure suit.
 Stu was introduced as the punchline to a joke in "Two Bad Neighbors".
 In a rummage sale, Homer attempts to sell a jacket on which he had once tried to write "Disco Stud" in rhinestones, but having made the letters too big he did not have room for the final "d".
-After Marge remarks that nobody would ever want to buy a jacket that read "Disco Stu", another customer recommends it to Stu, but Stu replies, "Disco Stu doesn't advertise."
+After Marge remarks that nobody would ever want to buy a jacket that read "Disco Stu", another customer recommends it to Stu, but Stu replies, "Disco Stu does not advertise."

 Stu's speech pattern is similar to that of Duffman, also voiced by Hank Azaria; he speaks in the third person, often referring to himself as "Disco Stu" (emphasizing "Stu" and then pausing before saying anything else; whatever follows usually rhymes with "Stu").
 According to "How I Spent My Strummer Vacation", Stu actually is aware disco is dead, does not like disco music at all, and worries that his personality may make him a "one-note guy".
-He got an annulment from Pope John Paul II after a brief marriage to Selma Bouvier.
+His brief marriage to Selma Bouvier was annulled by Pope John Paul II.
 In "How I Wet Your Mother", Professor Frink creates a device that allows people to enter the dreams of others.
 He stated he had already used the device "To cure another Springfielder of his particular obsession" at which point Stu walks into the frame in khakis and a collared shirt saying, "Normal Stu likes normal things."
 In "Homer Scissorhands", Stu is seen attending a ball alone, saying his girlfriend is not feeling well.
 She is then seen arriving arm-in-arm with Krusty the Clown.
 In the episode "Springfield Up", it is revealed that in his younger years, he had a budding career as a sea captain, going by the name of "Nautical Stu", and only finds the joy of disco music when Marge puts some on while taking his picture for his captain's license.

 Show runner Bill Oakley described the original Disco Stu as "an old, wrinkly John Travolta".
 Stu was originally to be voiced by repeat guest star Phil Hartman.
 However, when the animators remodeled the character, Hartman was not available to dub the voice and so Hank Azaria took over the role.
 Out of 25, IGN named Stu the 24th top peripheral character in The Simpsons.

-Doctor Colossus

-Doctor Hector von Colossus (voiced by Hank Azaria) is a supervillain and mad scientist who resides in Springfield.
-He has light blue skin and wears a white laboratory coat, gloves and goggles.
-Doctor Colossus is a minor character and usually only appears in the background.

-The character first appeared in the episode "Lisa vs. Malibu Stacy" as one of Stacy Lovell's ex-husbands.

-In Simpsons Comics, Doctor Colossus is the archenemy of Professor Frink.
-His full name was revealed in the Bart Simpson comic series.